Vocademy

 Von Kleist and Musschenbroek invent the capacitor

-In 1745, Ewald Georg von Kleist a German lawyer, Lutheran cleric and physicist, tried to store electrical fluid in a medicine bottle filled with alcohol with a nail through the cork.
+In 1745, Ewald Georg von Kleist, a German lawyer, Lutheran cleric, and physicist, tried to store electrical fluid in a medicine bottle filled with alcohol with a nail through the cork.
 After attempting to store electricity from a friction generator (such as Guericke's), he received a substantial shock when he touched the nail with one hand while cradling the bottle with the other.
-Pieter van Musschenbroek, a physics and mathematics professor at the University of Leyden in The Netherlands, tried to repeat von Kleist's results using a glass of beer.
+Pieter van Musschenbroek, a physics and mathematics professor at the University of Leyden in the Netherlands, tried to repeat von Kleist's results using a glass of beer.
 He found that it only worked when cradled in his hand, rather than set on an insulating resin block.
 William Watson, an English physician and scientist, found that wrapping the glass with metal foil worked better than holding it in hand.
-He substituted water for beer, a jar for the glass and a metal post with a metal ball on top for the nail (the jar would mysteriously lose its electricity if the post had sharp edges).
-Eventually, the water was replaced by metal foil on the inside of the jar with a metal chain connecting the center metal post to the inner foil.
+He substituted water for beer, a jar for the glass, and a metal post with a metal ball on top for the nail (the jar would mysteriously lose its electricity if the post had sharp edges).
+Eventually, the water was replaced with metal foil inside the jar, with a metal chain connecting the central metal post to the inner foil.
 It is called a Leyden jar.
 Modern versions of this device are called capacitors.

 A Leyden Jar